 The trip to Menlo, an Irish village in about 5 km away from Galway, was part of my volunteer programme.
 In the 19th century, two immigrants from Menlo gave its name to the American city Menlo Park (home to Facebook).

-The Irish settlement is an original type of a 19th-century hamlet, typical of Ireland and Scotland.
+The Irish settlement (one of the most original of Galway attractions) is an original type of a 19th-century hamlet, typical of Ireland and Scotland.
 Instead of usual streets and rows of houses, such areas consisted of separately placed thatched cottages.
 Today, there are very few such houses left.

 Together with Bulgarian, Italian and Irish volunteers, we were invited to one of the authentic Irish cottages situated in Menlo, where long-living inhabitants of Menlo welcomed us warmly.
 Our visit began with a breakfast at a fireplace.
 While trying home-made dishes, we’re looking with curiosity at some furniture and pictures owned by the family that lived there over 100 years ago.